 Application

 To apply as Auditors please send a CV at info@iocs.cam.ac.uk.
-To apply as Affiliated Students please go the Anglia Ruskin University application page here.
+To apply as Affiliated Students please go to the Anglia Ruskin University application page here.

 The course sessions are: